 A UE capable of providing overheating assistance information in RRC_CONNECTED may initiate the procedure if it was configured to do so, upon detecting internal overheating, or upon detecting that it is no longer experiencing an overheating condition.

+A UE capable of providing RRC connection release request assistance information in RRC_CONNECTED may initiate the procedure if it was configured to do so.
+It is left to UE implementation on when to provide the RRC connection release request assistance information.
+It is up to the network whether and which state the UE should transit to and the RRC connection release procedure will be used.

 Upon initiating the procedure, the UE shall: